haiku/buildtools/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

 of formal parameters are tested, and warnings given appropriately.
 Another use with a first parameter of True is to warn a client about use of a package, for example that it is not fully implemented.

+In previous versions of the compiler, combining *-gnatwe* with Compile_Time_Warning resulted in a fatal error.
+Now the compiler always emits a warning.
+You can use :ref:`Compile_Time_Error` to force the generation of an error.

 Pragma Compiler_Unit
 ====================